 The reason to question your motivation for getting into galleries is to help you get the most from your art business activities.
 The desire to dump marketing and sales of your artwork onto galleries is understandable.
 You gain an income and have more time in the studio.

-For example, your authentic self is not into doing the business and marketing, but you’re trying because influential others think you’re too good not to go for it.
+For example, your authentic self is not into doing business and marketing, but you’re trying because influential others think you’re too good not to go for it.
 Your private, candid answer to the following question will let you know.

 What Do You Want?